qonceptual/QwikHttp/README.md

 QwikHttp is a robust, yet lightweight and simple to use HTTP networking library.
 It allows you to customize every aspect of your http requests within a single line of code, using a Builder style syntax to keep your code super clean.

 QwikHttp is written in Swift, but can be used in both objective-c or swift projects.
+It utilizes the most recent ios networking api, NSURLSession.

 ## Usage